phpmyadmin/phpmyadmin/doc/config.rst

     :type: integer [number of seconds]
     :default: 1440

-    Define how long is login cookie valid.
+    Define how long a login cookie is valid.
 Please note that php configuration option `session.gc\_maxlifetime
     <http://php.net/manual/en/session.configuration.php#ini.session.gc-
-    maxlifetime>`_ might limit session validity and if session is lost, login cookie is also invalidated.
-So it is a good idea to set ``session.gc_maxlifetime`` not lower than the value of :config:option:`$cfg['LoginCookieValidity']`.
+    maxlifetime>`_ might limit session validity and if the session is lost, the login cookie is also invalidated.
+So it is a good idea to set ``session.gc_maxlifetime`` at least to the same value of :config:option:`$cfg['LoginCookieValidity']`.

 .. config:option:: $cfg['LoginCookieStore']